microbit-apps/MicroData/README.md

 #### Via Web App

 You need to use https://makecode.microbit.org/beta currently to build MicroData.
 You can load this repo into MakeCode using the Import button in the home page and selecting "Import URL".
-Please note that there is currently no simulator support for the arcade shield extension (https://github.com/microsoft/pxt-arcadeshield) that MicroData depends on.

 #### Via VS Code MakeCode extension

 1. Clone https://github.com/microsoft/vscode-makecode